pradeepmacro/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab2_Ex2_SmartLockout.md

 8. As you can see in the right pane, none of the smart lockout parameters have been defined.
 You are going to use the **Azure AD admin center** to assign these values.   <br/>

-‎In **Internet Explorer**, open a new browser tab and go to `https://portal.azure.com`.
+9. In **Internet Explorer**, open a new browser tab and go to `https://portal.azure.com`.
 Sign-in as Holly Dickson if you are not already signed in on another browswer tab.
 Search for **Azure Active Directory** and click **Azure Active Directory**.

 10. In the **Adatum Corporation | Overview** page, in the middle navigation pane under the **Manage** section, scroll down and select **Security**.